PaperMC/docs/docs/paper/admin/how-to/basic-troubleshooting.md

 After that, try to run your server.

 If the problem is resolved after removing the plugins, you know that it was a plugin that caused the issue.
 If you still experience problems, head to [Paper Documentation](#paper-documentation).
-Maybe your paper server is misconfigured, and that is creating issues.
+Maybe your server is misconfigured, and that is creating issues.

 ### Binary search